amazon-ion/ion-tests/conformance/README.md

 ### Combining Formats

-The previous section implies that in general, a test case can be though of as a tree where the interior nodes are fragments, and the leaves are expectations.
+The previous section implies that in general, a test case can be thought of as a tree where the interior nodes are fragments, and the leaves are expectations.
 Each expectation is tied to a single document formed by combining the fragments along the path from the root to the expectation.